YutaGoto/JumpKing-Expansion-Blocks/README.md

 same effect from Ghost of the Immortal Babe.

-you can jump again with automatic while in the air.
+You can jump again with automatic while in the air.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.

 ### HighGravity

 `#800000` `RGB(128, 0, 0)`

-the gravity is 1.5 times stronger than normal. vertical speed is 0.9 times than normal.
+The gravity is 1.5 times stronger than normal.
+Vertical speed is 0.9 times than normal.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity and jump curve).

 ### InfinityJump

 `#40ffff` `RGB(64, 255, 255)`

-you can jump while on the block.
+You can jump while on the block.

 note: this is ice and sand.

+- It is solid.
+- You can walk on it.
+- You can slide on it.

 ### RainGravity